The International Organization for Migration

 IOM Office to the United Nations

-IOM was granted Permanent Observer status to the United Nations General Assembly in 1992.
-A cooperation agreement between IOM and the United Nations was signed in 1996.
-IOM joined the United Nations system as a related organization in September 2016 during the United Nations General Assembly high-level summit to address large movements of refugees and migrants.
+IOM joined the United Nations system in September 2016 during the United Nations General Assembly high-level summit to address large movements of refugees and migrants.
 You can read a press note on the occasion here and download the United Nations System chart.
+Previously, IOM was granted Permanent Observer status to the United Nations General Assembly in 1992.
+Following this, a cooperation agreement between IOM and the United Nations was signed in 1996.

 We seek to strengthen IOM's relations with diplomatic missions and NGOs by contributing to their understanding of migration issues, facilitating international policy dialogues on migration and by bringing attention to migration-related implications in other policy debates on issues ranging from peace and security to human and sustainable development to humanitarian response.